dalab/web2text/README.md

 `./train_model.sh`

 The true labels are expected to be in `public/authors.csv`.
-The syntax of this file is (URL Hash, author name).
+The syntax of this file is `URL Hash; Author name`.
-For clarity, all URLs of news articles are hashed.

 This generates model files located under `public/trained_model_all_the_news`.